SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 [ I always + adv/prep ] He was able to slip out of the room without disturbing anyone.
 [ T always + adv/prep ] Ben slipped the credit card into the machine.

+catering - (noun) any job making or serving food :
+I've always wanted to work in catering.
+Who is going to do the catering for the wedding?

+criteria - Criteria is what we use to form an opinion or make a decision about something.
+The criteria was based on gossip.
+By what criteria did you make that decision?

+roll off the tongue - When something rolls off our tongue, that means we say it without much thought or effort.
+The words just rolled off his tongue.
+After two years in the UK, the English just rolled off her tongue.

+switched back and forth - To switch back and forth means to quickly and repeatedly change from one thing to another.
+They switched back and forth from French to English.
+The lead switched back and forth several times during the match.

+a slip of tongue - When we say something we should not have, it's called a slip of the tongue, A small mistake made when speaking:
+A slip of the tongue almost cost him his job.
+Sorry, it was a slip of the tongue.